Protecting Paradise: How Low-Lying Maldives Prepares for Rising Seas

-More than 1.7 million people visited the Maldives in 2019 and due to COVID-19 global travel restrictions, in 2020 Maldives has recorded 555,399 tourist arrivals.
-2021 would be a hopeful year for the Maldives as tourism is booming again, all visitors looking for its famed white sand islands, shallow turquoise lagoons and real-life castaway experience.
+More than 1.7 million people visited the Maldives in 2019, and due to COVID-19 global travel restrictions, 2020 recorded 555,399 tourist arrivals.
+2021 will be a hopeful year for the Maldives as tourism is booming again, all visitors looking for its famed white sand islands, shallow turquoise lagoons and real-life castaway experience.

 But as the effects of global warming increase, those dreaming of their own paradise escape should think about visiting soon – before it’s too late.

 The island nation’s unique geography – hundreds of pristine coral islands dotted along a double chain in the Indian Ocean, is what makes it a paradise destination, but it also leaves it susceptible to environmental change.

 Maldives islands are among the most low-lying in the world, sitting just a few feet above sea level, and as climate change causes sea levels to rise, there is a real risk that islands could be lost completely.
 Scientists believe that if global warming continues, the country could be swallowed up by the ocean within decades.

 So how did so many spectacular specks of land come to be shaped in such a unique yet vulnerable formation?

 To understand this, we look back millions of years to when the earth’s shifting tectonics caused huge land masses to break into the continents as we know them today.

 Back then, where the Maldives now stands was a volcanic belt.
 As these volcanoes went extinct and sank into the ocean, corals began to grow around their peak, becoming a fringed reef enclosing a lagoon.
 As these corals eroded, the material gathered on the shallow reefs, becoming sand banks and eventually islands over millions of years.

 The result was hundreds of islands sprawling some 90,000 km2 of ocean, sitting atop a 960km long submarine ridge that rises from the ocean floor.
 The Maldives’ geography was formed.